 In all of these cases, he received a response without having to send follow-up emails.
 This is an incredibly positive result because to get 10 appointments, we typically need to send emails to 500 - 700 leads.
 It also usually takes a week and around 3 or 4 follow-ups to nurture an appointment.
 In Michael's case, we only used 250 leads and got productive results in a very short period.

-If there is an opportunity, use it.
+- If there is an opportunity, use it.
 Always know your resources and options.
-Sometimes a challenge can be transformed into a possibility for new connections and B2B relationships.
+Sometimes a challenge can be transformed into a possibility for new connections and B2B sales leads relationships.